keboola/connection-docs/extractors/communication/zendesk/index.md

 ### 15 -- Tickets-audits

-Basic info about each ticket update
+Basic info about each ticket update (available only when *Tickets with Comments* template is used).

 | Column | Description |
 | `id` [PK] | The integer representation of the unique identifier for the audit |